Agenda

 City of Walnut Creek

-Walnut Creek should evaluate reprogramming traffic lights on major arterials to rest in red during off-peak and nighttime hours.
-Drivers traveling at safe speeds could receive a green phase, while speeding drivers would be forced to slow down.
+On major arterials, signals can rest in red during off-peak and nighttime hours, then give a green phase to drivers traveling at safe speeds while forcing speeding drivers to slow down.

 People should be able to walk safely in their own neighborhoods, especially near schools, parks, apartments, senior housing, medical offices, and transit stops.
 Missing sidewalks and unsafe crossings turn basic trips into car trips.